Albert-Aiqi-Zhang/Food-Image-Classifier/README.md

 Hopefully you enjoyed my Food Image Classifier.
 As I have said, this is not only a machine learning project, but also a present for all gourmets!

+PS: I also tried a k-cross validation technqiue, which makes both training and validation accuracy very high.
+However, the test accuracy is still low, so I gave up this idea.